A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Properties of the antipode map

-\begin{rem} In the Remark following Definition~\ref{unitaryantipode}, we discussed our choice to denote by $R$ the anti-isomorphism $R_A$, the unitary antipode on $A$, or $M(A)$.
-In Proposition~\ref{SrestrictedtoBandC}, we just showed that the restriction of $R=R_A$ to the subalgebra $B$ is $R_{BC}$, which was a part of the defining data for the spectral triple $(E,B,\nu)$.
-This proposition assures us that using $R$ throughout is completely all right and not ambiguous. \end{rem}
+\begin{rem} In the Remark following Definition~\ref{unitaryantipode}, we discussed our choice to denote by $R$ the anti-isomorphism $R_A$, the unitary antipode on $A$.
+Here, we see that the restriction of $R_A$ to the subalgebra $B$ is $R_{BC}$, which was a part of the defining data for the separability triple $(E,B,\nu)$.
+Proposition~\ref{SrestrictedtoBandC} assures us that using $R$ throughout is all right and not ambiguous. \end{rem}

 We have below a sharper result improving Proposition~\ref{tauRonBandC}, as a corollary to Proposition~\ref{SrestrictedtoBandC}.

 \begin{cor} We have: \begin{enumerate} \item $(\tau_t)$ leaves $B$ invariant and $\nu\circ\tau_t|_B=\nu$, for any $t\in\mathbb{R}$. \item $(\tau_t)$ leaves $C$ invariant and $\mu\circ\tau_t|_C=\mu$, for any $t\in\mathbb{R}$. \item $R(B)=C$ and $R(C)=B$. \end{enumerate} \end{cor}